awebdeveloper/pre-commit-imageoptim/README.md

-Pre-commit hook for Imageoptim-cli For Mac
+Pre-commit hook for Imageoptim-cli on Mac
 ==========================================

 This is a imageoptim-cli hook for [pre-commit](https://github.com/pre-commit/pre-commit).
 This optimised images on commit.